 Are refurbished OLED TV deals worth it?

-More importantly, you only get a 90-day warranty and if you dislike anything about your refurb TV (perhaps it might have more nicks and scratches than you like) return shipping might fall on your, which could quickly get expensive.
+While there are refurb OLED TV deals you can take advantage of, the savings aren't as high as you may think.
+Additionally, oftentimes you only get a 90-day warranty.
+As a result, if you dislike anything about your refurb TV (perhaps it might have more nicks and scratches than you like) return shipping might fall on your, which could quickly get expensive.

 Get the BEST of Tom’s Guide daily right in your inbox: Sign up now!